imranhsayed/graphql-react-app/README.md

 2. `npm run server` runs node server for backend on `localhost:5000/graphql`
 3. `npm run dev` would run both front end and backend servers on their respective ports, using concurrently
 4. `start` Runs the server at `localhost:5000/graphql` in non watch mode

+## What is Used?

+1. Node
+2. Express
+3. React
+4. GraphQL
+5. Appollo Client
+6. Webpack
+7. Babel

 ## License